joelcrampton/mwnz-evaluation/README.md

 ## :thought_balloon: Considerations for deploying to a production environment
 - In `package.json` I defined a `start` script to use the compiled JavaScript code in `dist/`.
 This makes execution faster
-- For deploying to production, the experience I have is with AWS using ECS.
+- For deploying to production, the bits of experience I have is with AWS using ECS.
 I would:
     - Create a Docker image of my API code
     - Push the image to ECR
     - Use a CloudFormation template to define an ECS Cluster and an ECS Task definition for the container